TomasHubelbauer/lyrics/README.md

 - Removed no longer used stuff now that the app uses the user's Home directory
 - Worked around the ghosting issue and capture a repro repository for it: https://github.com/TomasHubelbauer/electron-lingering-shadow-repro
+- Fixed the Lyrics app opening up Spotify unintentionally if it was closed